FHIR/sushi/src/fhirtypes/common-README.md

 Then, based on those calculations, determine what values to assign what new ElementTrace objects to create and add to the list for processing.

 - If the effective minimum is greater than 0,
-  - If there is an assigned value, and the current ElementTrace is not a ghost, add this ElementTrace's path and value to the map of values to set (sdRuleMap) for each time it will appear.
-For example, if the effective minimum is two, there will be two entries added to sdRuleMap.
+  - If there is an assigned value, and the current ElementTrace is not a ghost, add this ElementTrace's path and value to the map of values to set (`sdRuleMap`) for each time it will appear.
+For example, if the effective minimum is two, there will be two entries added to `sdRuleMap`.
   - For each of this ElementTrace's definition's children, create a new ElementTrace for each time this element appears on the instance.
-For example, if the ElementDefinition has four children, and effectiveMin is two, then eight new ElementTrace objects will be created.
+For example, if the ElementDefinition has four children, and `effectiveMin` is two, then eight new ElementTrace objects will be created.
 Add these ElementTrace objects to the list for processing.
 - If the effective minimum is 0, but there is a matching rule OR the minimum on the ElementDefinition is greater than 0,
-  - If there was a matching rule, an assigned value, and the current ElementTrace is not a ghost, add an entry to sdRuleMap.
+  - If there was a matching rule, an assigned value, and the current ElementTrace is not a ghost, add an entry to `sdRuleMap`.
   - If the matching rule is not a rule that assigns a resource, unfold the definition on the ElementTrace so that it will have child elements available.
   - For each of this ElementTrace's definition's children, create a new ElementTrace.
 If there was no matching rule, mark these ElementTrace objects as being ghosts.